RECAPEM

 👉Antiarrhythmic drug for refractory VF/VT in cardiac arrest: Amiodarone is the initial drug of choice 11.

-Based on a single controlled trial with a survival to hospital admission endpoint, IV amiodarone emerged as the initial treatment of choice.
+Based on a single controlled trial with a survival to-hospital admission endpoint, IV amiodarone emerged as the initial treatment of choice.
 Lidocaine may be given intravenously for patients in whom amiodarone is unsuccessful and possibly for those who have an acute transmural MI as the triggering mechanism for cardiac arrest.
 IV procainamide is rarely used in this setting.

-A recent study, randomizing IV amiodarone or lidocaine against placebo, showed no difference between either drug or placebo for survival to discharge outcomes or survival with favorable neurologic status 12.
+A recent study, randomizing IV amiodarone or lidocaine against a placebo, showed no difference between either drug or placebo for survival to discharge outcomes or survival with favorable neurologic status 12.
 However, survival to hospital admission was significantly better with both active drugs compared to placebo.

 Unstable patients: In this setting, emergency synchronized cardioversion (after intravenous sedation, whenever possible) is the treatment of choice regardless of the mechanism of the arrhythmia.
 This should be done immediately, before an extensive diagnostic evaluation (figure 6).